VladSez/pixel/README.md

-## To start project - npm start
+## To start project - npm start or yarn start

-Please, do not use yarn (fixing this right now)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).